 After years of hearing about it, I finally bought a copy of The Silver Palate Cookbook.
-I’m in love!
-I’ve bookmarked more than a few recipes, and so far I’ve made two including the popular Silver Palate Banana Bread.
-Here’s my very late-to-the-party review of this banana bread recipe.
+I'm in love!
+I've bookmarked more than a few recipes, and so far I've made two.
+The popular Silver Palate Banana Bread is one of them.
+Here's my very late-to-the-party review of this banana bread recipe.

-The recipe is easy, but I have a couple of tips.
-First, if you don’t weigh your flour then measure it by spooning it into cup using a light hand.
-Also, it’s really important to stir the dry ingredients together before adding them to the batter because the batter is very thick.
-Before adding the bananas, it’s almost as soft as cookie dough.
-If the dry ingredients aren’t mixed thoroughly you might have some swirls of grey where the baking soda wasn’t evenly distributed.
-I’d end this with “I hope you try it” or something like that, but this is a recipe I feel like everyone has made except me!
+Here are my tips.
+First, if you don't weigh your flour then measure it by spooning it into cup using a light hand.
+Also, it's really important to stir the dry ingredients together before adding them to the batter because the batter is very thick.
+Before adding the bananas, it's almost as soft as cookie dough.
+If the dry ingredients aren't mixed thoroughly you might have some swirls of grey where the baking soda wasn't evenly distributed.
+I'd end this with "I hope you try it" or something like that, but this is a recipe I feel like everyone has made except me!
 The book is a classic.

 If you have a favorite Silver Palate recipe, please share!